Ultimate Guide on 7 Parts of Hammer: Names, Functions & Diagram

 Milled or waffle face

-This face comes with crisscross waffle patterns on the face.
+This face comes with crisscross waffle patterns.
 It generally increases the grip and prevents the nails from falling.
 It is suitable for rough jobs.

 Cheek

 Two cheeks are present on every hammer on both sides of the head and parallel to each other.
-Only its shape varies as per the type and application.
+Only its shape varies depending on the type and application.
 We don’t use the cheek for any application, but it can serve as a makeshift face in a pinch.

 Eye

 The eye is the hole in the bottom side of the head for inserting the wooden handle.
-Eye present in the hammer having wooden handles.
+The eye is present in the hammer, which has wooden handles.
 In the metal hammers, we don’t find the eye.

 Claw